sape-ru/enterprise-exception/README.md

 1. Your base exception class must extend [GlobalException](src/GlobalException.php).
 1. The classes you want to globalize must extend your base exception class (previously mentioned).
-1. You must redefine the **CLASS_CODE_LIST** constant array in your base exception class with your exception classes fully qualified names as keys and their own (class) codes as values.
+1. You must redefine **CLASS_CODE_LIST** constant array in your base exception class with your exception classes fully qualified names as keys and their own (class) codes as values.
 1. That's it!
 Now your exceptions have unique codes!